code-troopers/ct/README.md

 Meanwhile, you can build the package yourself.
 Just run

-     debuild
+     git clone && ct_0.1.orig.tar.gz ct
+     sudo apt install dh-autoreconf dh-systemd debhelper devscripts cd ct && debuild

-The package will install a service if you have systemd, so you won't have to run `ct ports` (see below) just go to http://localhost:1500.
+The package will install a service (you need systemd), so you won't have to run `ct ports` (see below) just go to http://localhost:1500.

 Port list usage
 ===